 A bookish observation

 I’ve been following along with Derek Murphy’s blog from his website creativindie for a few months.
 It’s full of interesting insights about eBook publishing and cover design.
-His conversational writing style is clear and easily accessible, so when I realised he had published several books covering self-publishing topics, I loaded down four of them:
+His conversational writing style is clear and easily accessible, so when I realised he had published several books covering self-publishing topics, I loaded down three of them:

 My interest in self-publishing is anchored in my love of “the craft of writing”, specifically a sub-set, the craft of publishing, the vehicle giving the author access to the reader.
 To explain a little more: I am not a writer of books, my interest is not in the “doing” of writing, it is about everything else.
 That is, I’m interested in the “how” of writing, the inspiration; the method; the structure; the genre; the editing; the book cover; and the title; along with the publishing and marketing vehicle.
 Hence my interest in this book.